Michael Somogyi

-Michael Somogyi (March 7, 1883 – July 21, 1971) was a Hungarian-American professor of biochemistry at Washington University in St. Louis and the Jewish Hospital of St. Louis.
+Michael Somogyi (March 7, 1883 – July 21, 1971), born Mihály Steiner, was a Hungarian-American professor of biochemistry at Washington University in St. Louis and the Jewish Hospital of St. Louis.
 He prepared the first insulin treatment given to a child with diabetes in the US in October 1922.
 Somogyi later speculated that excessive insulin makes diabetes unstable in the Chronic Somogyi rebound to which he gave his name.

 Career

 Somogyi was born on March 7, 1883, in the village of Zsámánd in Hungary (today Reinersdorf, part of Heiligenbrunn, Austria).
 He graduated in chemical engineering from the University of Budapest in 1905.

 After an additional year as an assistant in biochemistry, Somogyi went to the United States, where he eventually found a position as an assistant in biochemistry at Cornell University (1906–1908).
 He returned to Budapest where he worked at the Municipal Laboratory for the next decade.
 In 1914, he received his Ph.D. from the University of Budapest, submitting a dissertation on catalytic hydrogenation.
 During World War I he was in charge of providing food to the destitute.

 Somogyi was invited to return to the United States by Philip A. Shaffer, whom he had known at Cornell.
 In 1922 Somogyi became an instructor in biochemistry at Washington University School of Medicine.
 There Somogyi worked with Shaffer and Edward Adelbert Doisy on insulin preparation and insulin's use in the treatment of diabetes.
 In 1926, Somogyi became the first biochemist on the staff of the new Jewish Hospital of St. Louis where he worked closely with physicians.
 He directed the hospital's clinical laboratory until he retired in 1957.